Cosmology from a non-physical standpoint: an algebraic analysis: Four-dimensional spacetime algebras

-But there is also the Euler Homogeneous Function Theorem to deal with, whereby $\frac{s\cdot\nabla\mathfrak{u}(s)}{\mathfrak{u}(s)} = 1$.
-Denoting the multiplicative identity of the algebra as ${\bf 1}$, we can define $\|{\bf 1}\|^2$ to be the number of independent entries on the main diagonal of the matrices comprising the left regular representation of the algebra (if the algebra is associative).
+But there is also the Euler Homogeneous Function Theorem to deal with, whereby $\frac{s\cdot\nabla\ell(s)}{\ell(s)} = 1$.
+Denoting the multiplicative identity of the algebra as ${\bf 1}$, we can define $\|{\bf 1}\|^2 \equiv \mathbf{1}\cdot\mathbf{1}$.
 We are free to constrain $L$ by the requirement that ${\bf 1}\cdot (L{\bf 1}) ={\bf 1}' L{\bf 1} = \|{\bf 1}\|^2$.
 It follows that we can now propose, if $L$ satisfies both (\ref{12/22/21.1}) and since constraint (\ref{7/7/21.1}) is a necessary condition for a solution of (\ref{11/7/20.1}) to be degree-1 positive homogeneous (e.g., take the dot product of both sides of (\ref{11/7/20.1}) with $s$ and apply the Euler Homogeneous Function Theorem).
 Since (\ref{7/7/21.1}) must hold if $s$ is replaced by $s^{-1}$ as both are units, we expect $L$ to be a real symmetric matrix.

 Note that (\ref{11/7/20.1}) is analogous to (\ref{9/10/22.1}), and (\ref{7/7/21.1}) is analogous to (\ref{9/10/22.2}).
 Indeed, $L$ is akin to an inner product matrix, but a significant feature in this algebra setting compared to the earlier ``naked" vector space setting is that $L$ need not be positive semi-definite.
-And, if $L$ satisfying (\ref{12/22/21.1}) and (\ref{7/7/21.1}) can be found, then one can provide degree-1 positive homogeneous $\mathfrak{u}(s)$ by integrating (\ref{11/7/20.1}), at least in some simply connected neighborhood of ${\bf 1}$.
-That is, mandating $\mathfrak{u}(\mathbf{1}) = 1$, we have where the integral is path-idependent due to (\ref{12/22/21.1}), and real symmetric $L$ must satisfy (\ref{7/7/21.1}) due to the homogeneity requirement.
+And, if $L$ satisfying (\ref{12/22/21.1}) and (\ref{7/7/21.1}) can be found, then one can provide degree-1 positive homogeneous $\ell(s)$ by integrating (\ref{11/7/20.1}), at least in some simply connected neighborhood of ${\bf 1}$.
+That is, mandating $\ell(\mathbf{1}) = 1$, we can define where the integral is path-idependent due to (\ref{12/22/21.1}), and real symmetric $L$ must satisfy (\ref{7/7/21.1}) due to the homogeneity requirement.

-According to the program of \cite{fgreensite:2023}, $\mathfrak{u}(s)$ is called an (incomplete) ``unital norm".
+According to the program of \cite{fgreensite:2023}, $\ell(s)$ is called a ``unital norm".
 Real symmetric matrix $L$ satisfying (\ref{12/22/21.1}), but not necessarily (\ref{7/7/21.1}), is called an ``uncurling metric".
 Since $L$ can be considered an inner product matrix, (\ref{7/7/21.1}) can be viewed as a condition mandating that the multiplicative inverses $s,s^{-1}$ in their role as vector space members also act inversely with respect to the metric $L$.